Medically reviewed by Drugs.com. Last updated on Sep 4, 2023.

 - Avoid contact with the eyes.

-- The treated skin area should not be bandaged or otherwise covered or wrapped so as to be occlusive, unless directed by the physician.
+- Do not bandage or otherwise cover or wrap the treated skin area so as to be occlusive, unless directed by the physician.

 - Report any signs of local adverse reactions to the physician.